EU Licensed4.8/5

 Frequently Asked Questions

-Can Adartrel cause compulsive behaviours?
+Can Adartrel cause gambling problems?

-What happens if I stop taking Adartrel suddenly?
+Can I stop taking Adartrel suddenly?

 Medically Reviewed